MATH100 Introductory Mathematics

 The most important aspects on each course topic is given in the lectures.

 To follow up on the lectures, the students are given problems/projects on the same topics.
-The aims of the problem solving are as follows: To practise calculation techniques and methods, increase the mathematical understanding of the topics and show how the topics relate to practical applications.
+The aims of the problem solving are as follows: To practice calculation techniques and methods, increase the mathematical understanding of the topics and show how the topics relate to practical applications.
 The students are given assistance on exercise groups with instructors when working on the problems.

 Supervision is given in connection with the lectures and exercises.
 Useful information will be announced in Canvas.
-If practically possible the lectures will be available on video.

 The faculty's (RealTek) oracle service for professional math-assistance will be available to the students during the teaching period.